jtfirek/Uniswap-V2-Appchain/README.md

 # Uniswap V2 Style DEX Pallet

-This a Appchain for a DEX that is based on the Uniswap V2 design.
+This a Appchain for a DEX that is based on the Uniswap V2 design and is built using substrate.
 It uses FRAME to construct the runtime and includes a custom DEX pallet that I created.
 The DEX also allows for users to attempt flash loans with the liquidity in the pools.
 The DEX includes functionality to incentivize users to create liquidity pools and also provides a price oracle based on the existing liquidity pools.
 The swap and loan fee has a default value of 3 percent, but the pallet provides an the extrinsic `set_fee` to allow the fee to be changed.
 The Origins that have permission to set the fee is configured in the runtime.

 ## How it works